|

 The excursion can also be booked through a number of tour companies with offices located in all tourist areas.

 Traveling to Samana on your own isn’t difficult.
-One option is to rent a car and drive to Samana from Puerto Plata on the north coast.
-Or, if you’re coming from the south coast (Santo Domingo), drive to Sabana de la Mar and take a ferry across the bay to Samana.
+One option is to rent a car and drive to Samana from Puerto Plata on the north coast, about a four hour drive.
+Or, if you’re coming from the south coast (Santo Domingo), take advantage of the new toll road that will put you in Samana in about two hours.
+The alternative, non toll road from Santo Domingo to San Francisco de Macoris, Nagua and Sanchez, Samana takes about four hours.
+Another option is to drive to Sabana de la Mar and take a ferry across the bay to Samana.
 Both routes take approximately four hours.
 The route to Sabana de la Mar may take longer than 2.5 hours because of current road conditions.
+The excursion can also be booked from hotels in Sabana de la Mar, such as the Cano Hondo.

-Bus travel to Samana is a good alternative and much less expensive.
-Caribe Tours offers daily bus service from Puerto Plata to Samana, with departures at 7am from Puerto Plata and 7:30 am from Sosua.
-From the south coast, both Metro and Caribe Tours have daily departures from Santo Domingo in the morning and afternoon.
+Bus travel to Samana is another good alternative and much less expensive.
+From the south coast, Caribe Tours and Metro offer daily bus service from Santo Domingo to Samana.
+From the north coast, Caribe Tours has service from Puerto Plata and Sosua.
 The buses of both companies are large, modern and air-conditioned.

 Once in Samana, there are many boats to choose from, ranging from 23’ yolas (local fishing boats with no protection from weather or waves; single gasoline outboard motor), to fast launches (largely uncovered; inboard diesel engine or twin outboard motors) to large, twin-diesel engine vessels capable of handling 50-80 passengers (bathroom; protection from weather).